 Prior to the start of employment, qualified applicants must have a doctoral degree or equivalent.
-To be considered, those interested must apply online through the University of Chicago’s Academic Recruitment job board, which uses Interfolio to accept applications: http://apply.interfolio.com/98164.
-Applicants must upload a cover letter, curriculum vitae with bibliography, contact information for three references, a short summary of research plans, and a teaching statement [which may also include the candidate’s experience in teaching diverse students, if applicable (The University’s Diversity Statement can be found at https://provost.uchicago.edu/statements-diversity)].
-Review of applications will begin December 15, 2021, and continue until the position is filled.
+To be considered, those interested must apply online through the University of Chicago’s Academic Recruitment job board, which uses Interfolio to accept applications: http://apply.interfolio.com/113391.
+Applicants must upload a cover letter, curriculum vitae with bibliography, contact information for three references, a short summary of research plans, and a teaching statement [which may also include the candidate’s experience in teaching diverse students (The University’s Diversity Statement can be found at https://provost.uchicago.edu/statements-diversity)].
+Review of complete applications will continue until the position is filled.

 Equal Employment Opportunity Statement